allankim4/Fight_Prediction/README.md

 ## Preliminary Analysis
 Using the pre-processes data, Artificail Neural Network (ANN) was used to create a model to predict a UFC fight.

+### Improving ANN
+As of this writing (7 Oct 19), Gridsearch is in script but causing errors.
+Debugging is on going to improve the model.
+I might consider going back to the raw data and conduct data cleaning and EDA and see if I would arrive at the same dataset or prediction.